Nationalism in India MCQ

 Option b – Only IV

-Which of the following kingdoms were associated with the life of the Buddha?
-I. Avanti II.
+The following kingdoms are associated with the life of Buddha: I. Avanti II.
 Gandhara III.
 Kosala IV.
-Magadha Select the correct answer using the codes given below.
+Magadha

 (b) II and III